#Culture2030Goal webinar

 The main findings of the analysis show that there is great diversity of how local and regional governments (LRGs) address culture in their sustainable development policies and reporting.
 A good majority of VLRs have included the cultural dimension in their implementation of the 2030 Agenda, through substantive narratives.
 Cultural topics can be found at any level, as part of high-level policy frameworks and as practical examples of implementation, as separate sectoral headings, where LRGs have dedicated ‘cultural plans’, or supporting aspects of other policy headings, diffused throughout different Goals and Targets.

-The report is available here in English.
+The report is available here in English

 A renewed vision